Ee-Chee/Spiced-Academy-tabasco-curriculum/css_positioning/README.md

 Having these two elements be inline-block would be problematic because of the space that would be automatically inserted between them.
 To avoid this, we can give them the `table-cell` display property.
 Table cells stay on the same line as each other but there is no space automatically inserted between them.

-For `display: table-cell` to work, the element that has it must be contained by an element with `display:table`.
+For `display: table-cell` to work, the element that has it must be contained by an element with `display: table`.
 Logically, they should also be contained by an element with `display: table-row` but CSS does not require it.

 Here is what the html and css for the `display: table-cell` solution would look like.
 A border has been added to the two pseudo-table cells so they can be seen.